 As mentioned we asked all Season #2 artists to attend or send us a response of some kind regarding their experience of If Wet.
 Here they are:

-Sebastian Hegarty
+FLATPACK Sebastian Hegarty

 I had a great day with If Wet at the Flatpack Festival, Birmingham.
 Got to hear the water instrument and the wet acoustics of Trevor Cox with his wave organs, dripping stalactites and subterranean oil reservoir: Lovely people, fascinating ideas and spoiled ears.
 Thank you very much Sam and David.